marfarma/hotfix/readme.txt

 Recent fixes:

+* **WordPress 3.1**
+	* Fix a bug that caused some taxonomy query manipulations (like excluding categories) to not work like they did before.

 * **WordPress 3.0.5**
 	* Prevent KSES from overzealously stripping images and other advanced HTML from Administrator/Editor comments on display.